OnQ-Digital/onqcms-api-documentation/campaign.md

 # 1. Campaign

 The onQ CMS API allows users to create, edit and delete campaign.<br>
-At the moment, this API is for **internal use only** (Authentication: Session-Based Authentication is used.)
+At the moment, this API is for **internal use only** (Authentication: Session-Based Authentication is used.)<br>
+*API authentication need to be implemented on every endpoint.*

 # 2. TOC
 - [1.
 Campaign](#1-campaign)